ektadutt/Data_Analysis/EDA/README.md

 # Exploratory Data Analysis
-This is my project on Data Pre-procesing project.
+This is my project on Exploratory Data Analysis project.

 # Project description